t-padma/t-padma.github.io/_posts/2024-05-20-git-basics.md

 tags: intro git
 ---

-The blog's primary objective is to provide a big picture of what Git Bash is, its importance, and how it is used on Windows Operating System.
+The blog's primary objective is to provide a big picture of what Git Bash is, its importance, and how it is used on a Windows Operating System.
 Software Carpentry's course ["The Unix Shell"](https://swcarpentry.github.io/shell-novice/01-intro.html)[^1] is the primary reference for the blog.
 The necessary download instructions are given in [this link](https://carpentries.github.io/workshop-template/install_instructions/#shell) under the title "The Bash Shell".
 Following these instructions on a Windows computer downloads Git BASH, Git GUI, and Git CMD.
 A few other useful resources to get started with Unix are:

 1. [Unix Tutorial](https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/background_install/unix_tutorial/index.html) by AFNI.
 2. [Unix for Neuroimagers](https://andysbrainbook.readthedocs.io/en/latest/unix/Unix_Intro.html), Andy's Brain Book.
+3. [A Basic UNIX tutorial](https://fsl.fmrib.ox.ac.uk/fslcourse/unix_intro/), part of the FSL course taught at Idaho State University.